Noureddine Melikechi: Career

 Upon graduating and following a postdoctoral research experience with Professor Allen, Melikechi joined the University of Sciences and Technology in Algiers as an Assistant Professor of Physics as part of his national service (1988-1990).
 Melikechi left Algeria for the United States in 1990 and joined the research group of Professor Edward E. Eyler as a postdoctoral research fellow.
 With Dr. Eyler, Melikechi worked on multiphoton excitation schemes in atoms and molecules, precise pulsed laser spectroscopy of few-electron systems, the generation of vacuum ultraviolet laser radiation, the development of Fourier-transform limited laser pulses.
 In 1995, he was appointed assistant professor of physics at Delaware State University (DSU).

 At DSU, Melikechi founded the Applied Optics Center of Delaware (AOC-DE), a center dedicated to research, education and innovation initially focused on nonlinear optics and laser spectroscopy in liquids.
 In 2006, he founded a National Science Foundation (NSF) Center for Research Excellence in Science and Technology focused on optics.
 In 2009, this center was fused with a NASA University Research Center to form the Optical Science Center for Applied Research (OSCAR).
 Melikechi is also the principal investigator of the National Institutes of Health (NIH) – Maximizing Access for Research Careers and the DSU Idea Network for Biomedical Research programs.

 Melikechi's recent research is focused on two major projects: (1) Developing sensitive optical techniques for the early detection of cancers (with a focus on epithelial ovarian cancer and prostate cancer).
 This work brings together laser spectroscopy, nanochemistry, and cancer diagnosis and has potential impact on disease prevention; and (2) Analyzing laser induced breakdown spectra of Martian oils, dust and rocks.
 The data is collected through the Chemistry Camera (ChemCam) instrument on board the 1-ton Curiosity Rover launched on November 25, 2011, and landed successfully on the red planet on August 6, 2012.

 Melikechi is a Senior Member of the Society of Photo-Optical Instrumentation Engineers.

 Melikechi is dean of the Kennedy College of Sciences and professor at the University of Massachusetts Lowell.

+In 2026, he began his tenure as Interim Provost and Vice Chancellor of Academic and Student Affairs.